 Five minutes, There is so much to see, so little time.

 One minute, This is not fiar, not a good photo.

 The buildings are starting to create longer shadows than their height.

 Downtown West/Kerby - 15:24

-This train reminds me of the trams in Switzerland, same colour, shape same jacket and emotions flowing for thinking of what hides in the next station.
+This train reminds me of the trams in Switzerland, same colour and shape, same jacket and emotions flowing in my from thinking of what hides in the next station.